 The experiment of Bloom et al. (2013) provided a proof-of-concept that poor management could be improved.
 But moving from a pilot demonstration to a scalable program of management improvement requires lowering the cost of delivery and testing whether such a program can be locally implemented when subject to the constraints imposed by government bureaucracy.
-As is common with other social programs (Rossi 1987, Vivalt 2017), impacts on management are smaller when delivered by programs run by a government at scale than under a small researcher pilot.
-Yet, both the individual and group treatments were able to improve management practices by 8 to 10 percentage points, with this resulting in an increase in firm size under the group treatment at least.
-As a result, the group treatment model pioneered here clearly dominates the individual consulting model on a cost-benefit basis, and offers a promising approach to scaling management.
+As is common with other social programs (Rossi 1987, Vivalt 2019), impacts on management are smaller when delivered by program run by a government at scale than under a small researcher pilot.
+Yet, both the individual and group treatments were able to improve management practices by 8 to 10 percentage points, with this resulting in an increase in firm performance and firm productivity.
+The group treatment model pioneered here clearly dominates the individual consulting model on a cost-benefit basis and offers a promising approach to scaling management.
+Part of its success, independent of cost, appears to arise precisely from the kind of group learning effects highlighted in recent literature that may more than offset the reduced individual attention by professional consultants.